 If you have read my Day 2 & 3 post on the Hobbiton movie set tour and Waitomo glowworm caves.
 You would know we headed back to our bed & breakfast Waitomo Caves Guest Lodge.
 We fancied some Thai food and drove out to town to find it closed amongst the other restaurants.
 Another problem, in New Zealand I found most eateries and bars simply shut early.

 As it was getting late and we didn’t want to waste our time we headed to Huhu café across the road.
-Although it is has café in the name, it is more of an upmarket restaurant.
-Huhu café gets very busy in the evenings, and I would advise to book a table ahead of time.
+Although it has café in the name, it is more of an upmarket restaurant.
+Huhu café gets very busy in the evenings, and I would advise booking a table ahead of time.
 We were very lucky to turn up at the door and get a walk-in spot for a table of 4.
 The sun started to set and the sky started to turn to a field of purple/pink haze.

 Huhu Café is a 1-floor restaurant with outdoor terrace for seating outside that be perfect for the summer.
 The café has a slick modern feel, dark rustic chairs complimenting the lighter wooden floors.